East West Rail (EWR) is a project to build a new rail link between Oxford and Cambridge, via Bicester, Milton Keynes and Bedford.

 We are also concerned that the route for EWR between Bedford and Cambridge could be chosen without proper consideration of the full scale of environmental impacts – including indirect impacts – as a result of not just the railway, but also of the rapid urbanisation that will follow it.

-A public consultation on East West Rail, including options being looked at for the route between Bedford and Cambridge, was launched on 1 April 2021 and will be open until 9 June 2021.
+The most recent public consultation on East West Rail, including options for the route between Bedford and Cambridge, closed on 9 June 2021.
+You can read our formal consultation reponse here.